SleipRecx/react-web-development/README.md

 ###Express server###

-We are so far only using a simple Express server for testing purposes.
-Later in the project we will be expanding on this. the server is located in server/index.js
+We are using the express module to always return the main index.html, so react-router render the route in the client